spotrh/nxt/README.md

 ROSpberryNXT
 ============

-Modified NXT and related ROS-electric Stacks for raspberry
+Modified NXT and related ROS-Groovy Stacks for raspberry